Skip to main content

 "object": "document:new-roadmap",

-For more examples, take a look at Modeling Building Blocks: Concentric Relationships, Modeling: Roles and Permissions and Advanced Modeling: Google Drive.
+For more examples, see Modeling Building Blocks: Concentric Relationships, Modeling: Roles and Permissions and Advanced Modeling: Google Drive.

-Another form of indirect relationships is made possible by referencing relations on other objects.
+Another set of indirect relationships are made possible by referencing relations to other objects.

-The syntax is X from Y. It requires that:
+The syntax is X from Y and requires that:

 • the other object is related to the current object as Y